| Perserved Harris disfellowshipped for not adequately

 |

-J. Hampton wanted to buy a cow for Brother Fisher,
+Elder J. Hampton says, that he wished to obtain money to buy a cow for brother Fisher,

 |